Electron-Cash/Nostron/README.md

 2. Nostron should probably use waiting dialogs or other UI interaction to prevent the user from clicking too many times when a network call is being made.
 Be gentle and wait 10 seconds after posting or refreshing the feed.
 (When you make a post, the text will intentionally vanish from the input bar when the posting is complete.)

 3. Nostron does not gracefully handle having multiple wallet files open at once.
 Please only use it with a single wallet file open at a time.

-4. The plugin currently only works if you're running Electron Cash from source code because not all the dependencies could be packaged easily.

 # Roadmap